-- 1. The best fertilizer is MULCH.
+1. The best fertilizer is MULCH.
 It breaks down slowly, adding nutrients while building the soil ecology to improve plant health and disease resistance.
-Also, it stabilizes soil temperature and moisture, prevents erosion, suppresses weeds, and interrupts the life cycles of some insect pests such as Sri Lankan weevils and diaprepes. - 2.
-Minimize or even avoid nitrogen except perhaps on immature trees, and on bananas. - 3.
-Among our favorite soil amendments: azomite, langbeinite (sul-pomag), elemental sulfur (acidifies), crushed crabshell (supports the soil ecology), biochar (holds nutrients).
-Gypsum may be needed, eventually, to remedy the calcium-potassium imbalance of mulch. - 4.
-An occasional foliar application of liquid kelp seems to work wonders.
+Also, it stabilizes soil temperature and moisture, prevents erosion, suppresses weeds, and interrupts the life cycles of some insect pests.

+2. Minimize nitrogen except perhaps on immature trees, and on bananas.
+Some mango experts recommend no nitrogen fertilizer on mature trees.

+3. Among our favorite soil amendments: organic fertilizer, azomite, and gypsum.
+Gypsum supplies calcium without alkalinizing the soil.

+4. An occasional foliar application of liquid kelp seems to work wonders.